mengerj/adata_hf_datasets/src/adata_hf_datasets/templates/cellwhisperer_train.md

 The processed .h5ad files used to create this dataset are stored remotely.
 An example file can be accessed here: $example_share_link

-The Test data is partly taken from the cellwhisperer project (bowel disease dataset) and from Luecken et. al.
-It was processed and converted into a Hugging Face dataset using the [adata_hf_datasets](https://github.com/mengerj/adata_hf_datasets) Python package.
+The AnnData Objects were processed and converted into a Hugging Face dataset using the [adata_hf_datasets](https://github.com/mengerj/adata_hf_datasets) Python package.
 The dataset can be used to train a multimodal model, aligning transcriptome and text modalities with the **sentence-transformers** framework.
 See [mmcontext](https://github.com/mengerj/mmcontext) for examples on how to train such a model.